Hacker0x01/h1ql/README.md

 *(2) transform SQL to h1ql*

 Using a [visitor pattern]([https://en.wikipedia.org/wiki/Visitor_pattern), we're creating a new AST that only contains attributes that are allowed in H1QL.
-If the algorithm stumbles upon an unsafe or unknown node, it will fail by raising an exception.
+If the visitor stumbles upon an unsafe or unknown node, it will stop execution by raising an exception that will be shown to the requester.

 *(3) transform unsafe->safe*

-This processor will transform the insecure Arel AST to an Arel AST that includes the authorization contraints.
+This processor will transform the insecure Arel AST to an Arel AST that includes the authorization contraints and is safe to executed.
 Using a visitor, we again visit every node in the Arel AST and verify what the access rules apply to this object.
 If we visit a node that has restricted accessibility, we'll replace it with a conditional node that includes these access rules.

 *(4) to_sql*